Joshfairhead/Obsidian/Immanent/Regen Foundation/Index/Org structure/Foundation/Governance Circle.md

 "Wisdom Council"

 Dear Regens, as a degen in these lands I consider myself to be an epistemic tresspasser amongst you.
-I seek your advice as to how this governance call should be handed off with care; advice for an advice process I suppose.
+I seek your advice as to how this governance call can be handed off with care; I'm seeking advice for an advice process I suppose.
 Can you help?

-It's imperative to me that we cultivate a viable off chain governance process but my personal skill set is best put to use driving technological evolution and economic activity.
-My intention here is to become your digital intemediary between the ledger and land (assuming you wish for such).
+For me it's imperative that we cultivate a viable and vital off chain governance process.
+However my personal skill set is probably best put to use driving technological evolution and economic activity.
+My intention as ledger governance coordinator is to become your digital intemediary between ledger activity and land (assuming you wish for such).

 How can this transition occur?
 Please bring your wisdom and advise me :)